Delaware North: Parks and resorts

 Delaware North Companies Parks & Resorts was founded in 1992 following the company's winning bid for primary concessions at Yosemite National Park.
 The company now operates at other venues including Grand Canyon (one of two concessionaires), Niagara Falls State Park, Kennedy Space Center Visitor Complex, Shenandoah National Park, and Gideon Putnam Resort (among others).

 Patina Restaurant Group

-In February 2014, Delaware North announced it would acquire a majority stake Patina Restaurant Group (PRG), one of the nation's leading multi-concept operator in the premium segments of the restaurant and catering industry.
+In February 2014, Delaware North announced it would acquire a majority stake in Patina Restaurant Group (PRG), one of the nation's leading multi-concept operator in the premium segments of the restaurant and catering industry.
 PRG has operations at landmark locations in high-profile cultural and entertainment venues in New York City, California, and Orlando, Fla.
 Among them are: Rockefeller Center, Lincoln Center, Walt Disney World, Disneyland, Walt Disney Concert Hall, the Empire State Building, Grand Central Terminal/MetLife Building and Madison Square Garden.
 Patina is also the official caterer for the Creative Arts Ball and the Emmy Awards Governors Ball.